Faeq-F/Faeq-F/README.md

 ### Hello, I'm Faeq 🖖

-## I'm a student, and an aspiring software developer!!
+## I'm a student, and an aspiring software developer!

 ### Languages and Tools: